 Margo Kinzer Courter, MA, CCC-SLP

 P.S.
 This seminar will focus on practical ways SLPs can assess and treat CAS.
-It will provide practical strategies that you can use the very next day – whether you are providing in-person or online therapy.
+It will provide practical strategies that you can use the very next day.

 Who Should Attend